Clara Mortenson Beyer: Early advocacy

 While teaching at Bryn Mawr College, Beyer encouraged students to join picket lines and to investigate tenement sweatshops in Philadelphia.
 Not long after the beginning of her time at Bryn Mawr, Beyer met Felix Frankfurter, a then Harvard University faculty member and future Supreme Court Justice, who had come to Bryn Mawr in order to deliver a lecture.
-He was impressed with Beyer and asked her to come and work with him in Washington, D.C. on the War Labor Policies Board, and she accepted his invitation.
+He was impressed with Beyer and asked her to come and work with him in Washington, D.C., on the War Labor Policies Board, and she accepted his invitation.
 Beyer served on the War Labor Policy Board throughout World War I, creating labor policies related to the war.
 She worked with Elizabeth Brandeis on these policies, daughter of Supreme Court Justice Louis Brandeis, and Justice Brandeis went on to become one of Beyer's mentors.

 Beyer served as secretary of the District of Columbia Minimum Wage Board.
 In that position, Beyer established procedures, set minimums, and went so far as to physically go to mercantile houses at the end of the daily shift and inform clerks about the District of Columbia's minimum wage.
 At the same time, Beyer was a member of the National Consumers' League, where she found a mentor in the secretary of organization, Florence Kelley.

-In 1920, Clara married economist Otto Beyer, with whom she had three sons, Donald, Morton, and Richard.
+In 1920, Clara married economist Otto Sternoff Beyer, with whom she had three sons, Morten, Donald and Richard.
 They moved to New York in 1921.
 She took on only part-time work while the boys were still at home, and one such part-time position was with the New York Consumers' League.
 It was there that she met and befriended Molly Dewson and Frances Perkins, both of whom she would go on to work with at the U.S. Department of Labor's Division of Labor Standards.
 Beyer also worked other part-time jobs at the same time, and served as the executive secretary of the Women's Joint Committee for the Minimum Wage and Hour Legislation, as well as a researcher for the American Federation of Labor.
 However, Beyer waited until 1928, when all three of her sons were enrolled in school, before she took on full-time work.